How do I use grading periods in a course?

 When viewing total grades is enabled , students can select the All Grading Periods option and can view the appropriate grade.

-In the courses Grades page, students can always view the All Grading Periods option, but the total view may be limited.
+In the course Grades page, a student's view of their total grade may be limited.

 When viewing total grades is disabled, students cannot view the total grade calculation in either the sidebar or the bottom of the grades page.
 Calculations also include assignment totals for weighted assignment groups.
 Hiding total grades impacts calculations for student What-If Grades.

 When viewing total grades is enabled, students can still view the total grade for All Grading Periods and any assignment group calculations.

 When viewing total grades is disabled, students can still view total grades for an individual grading period unless you hide student totals in Course Settings.
 When this setting is enabled, students will not be able to view any totals in their global grades page or course grades page.

 At the course level, Canvas validates all assignments against closed grading periods in Canvas.
 You cannot edit assignments in closed grading periods.
 If an assignment is in a closed grading period, the assignment shows that the submission is in a closed grading period.
 Learn how to view the date range of a course grading period.